Palacio del Gobernador

 The Palacio del Gobernador is a government building located in Intramuros, Manila, Philippines.
 It is located southwest from Plaza de Roma and built in its current form in 1976.

-At present, the building houses the Intramuros Administration, the Commission on Elections and the Home Development Mutual Fund National Capital Region Office.
-It also previously housed the Bureau of the Treasury until it relocated across Plaza de Roma to the Ayuntamiento de Manila on July 2013.
+The building houses the Intramuros Administration, the Commission on Elections and the Home Development Mutual Fund National Capital Region Office.
+It also previously housed the Bureau of the Treasury until it relocated across Plaza de Roma to the Ayuntamiento de Manila in July 2013.